OPEnSLab-OSU/WeatherChimes/README.md

 ### Using the Max Patch
 After completing the setup the user can now use the Max Patch.

-To use the MongodB Connect Max Patch, the user must input four peices of information
+To use the MongoDB Connect Max Patch, the user must input four peices of information
-1. MongodB admin username
+1. MongoDB admin username
-2. MongodB admin password
+2. MongoDB admin password
+3. MongDB unique cluster variable can be found here: https://github.com/OPEnSLab-OSU/WeatherChimes#setting-up-mongodb-database
-3. The name of the database they would like to connect to, it should be the name of database in Pass through script. **Example: Chime**
+4. The name of the database they would like to connect to, it should be the name of database in Pass through script. **Example: Chime**
-4. The name of the device (collection) they would like to connect to.
+5. The name of the device (collection) they would like to connect to.
 This is declared in the config file of the weathercomplete .ino **Example: Chime1**

-After all of this information is typed into the corresponding boxes, click Send, which begins the script and connects to the MongodB database
+After all of this information is typed into the corresponding boxes, click Send, which begins the script and connects to the MongoDB database

 Data will be streamed out of the outlet of the patch, and can be used seamlessly with the Loom Sensor Max Patch to read data.